Day Trips from Asheville

 Distance from Asheville: 26 miles south, about 30 minutes by car

 If you include the suburbs just outside Hendersonville proper, this is the second-largest city in Western North Carolina, after Asheville.
-Henderson County also is the second-largest county in Western North Carolina.
+Henderson County also is the second-largest county by population in Western North Carolina.

-For visitors, Hendersonville has a well-preserved Main Street lined with shops, boutiques and restaurants.
+For visitors, Hendersonville has a well-preserved Main Street lined with shops, bou-tiques and restaurants.
 Parking is free along Main Street, though sometimes it’s difficult to find an empty space.
-In summer many of the shops have bear statues on the sidewalk, cleverly decorated by local artists to make a statement about the shops.
-(The Bearfootin’ bears are a fund-raiser for local non-profits.)
-Additional renovations and upgrades on Main Street were completed in the fall of 2013, adding more space for outdoor dining and a new fountain.
+In summer many of the shops have bear statues on the side-walk, cleverly decorated by local artists to make a statement about the shops.
+(The Bear-footin’ bears are a fund-raiser for local non-profits.)
 There are historic neighborhoods near downtown, including the Fifth Avenue and Druid Hills neighborhoods.
 The commercial strips along U.S. Highway 25 and U.S. Highway 64 are more typical examples of suburban sprawl, with chain stores, strip malls and fast food restaurants galore.

 Henderson County is known for its apples, with around 200 apple growers producing about two-thirds of the state’s apple crop.
 The North Carolina Apple Festival (www.ncapplefestival.org) celebrates Henderson County’s leading crop.
-Held Labor Day weekend in early September for more than 60 years, the Apple Festival occupies most of Main Street in downtown Hendersonville, with music, craft booths, freshly picked apples and cooked products like cider and apple pies.
-The festival has a parade that often attracts 50,000 people.
+Held Labor Day weekend in early September for more than 60 years, the Apple Festival occupies most of Main Street in downtown Hendersonville, with aa parade, music, craft booths, freshly picked apples and cooked products like cider and apple pies.
+The four-day festival attracts 250,000 people.
 President George H.W.
 Bush attended one year.
 The festival is free.

 Postero (401 N. Main St., Hendersonville, 828-595-9676, www.postero-hvl.com) is our choice for the best dining in Hendersonville.
-It has it all: a pleasant ambiance in what was an old bank building, with seating on the main floor and on a loft above; very good service; an ever-changing menu of New American dishes, creative but not over the top, with entrées around $20 to $35 at dinner.
-Postero also is popular for lunch.
+It has it all: A pleasant ambiance in what was an old bank building, with seating on the main floor and on a loft above, very good service, an ever-changing menu of New American dishes, creative but not over the top, with entrées around $24 to $32 at dinner Tuesday to Saturday.
+Postero is popular for lunch Wednesday to Saturday.
+Closed Sunday and Monday.

 West First Wood-Fired (101B First Ave.
-West, Hendersonville, 828-693-1080, www.flatrockwoodfired.com) has some of the best pizza in the region.
+West, Hendersonville, 828-693-1080, www.flatrockwoodfired.com) has some of the best pizza in the area.
 The main dining room is a large rectangle, anchored at the far end by the open wood-fired pizza oven blazing away.
 Dominating the left side of the room are two large, striking paintings, said to be portraits, more or less, of the owner's grandparents.
 The other long wall is brick.
-The ceiling is high, in the standard industrial restaurant style with ductwork showing.
-There is also a pleasant small dining area in a covered patio outside, and a second level loft.
-A personal pizza and beer at lunch will set you back about $12 to $14.
-At dinner there are additional entrées in the $11 to $22 range.
+Personal pizzas at lunch are around $79 to $12, and 11-inch pizzas at dinner are $11 to $17.
+Closed Sunday.

 Hot Springs